-(3) A person who uses any means or device prescribed by the regulations as an illegal means or device in the taking of fauna, commits an offence against this Act.
+- (f) bring into the State from any place outside the State, any prescribed animal or bird or species of animal or bird, whose habits or nature might in the opinion of the Minister become or threaten to become injurious to fauna. - (3) A person who uses any means or device prescribed by the regulations as an illegal means or device in the taking of fauna, commits an offence against this Act.

-(1) Skins of indigenous fauna taken in the $\frac{Royalty on}{skins}$ 18.
-State are charged with payment of royalty at the rates prescribed by the regulations, which rates may be uniform or vary according to the kind of fauna from which the skin is taken, unless by the regulations the skin is exempt from payment of royalty.
+Royalty on skins.
+No. 77 of 1950, s.
+18 am. by No. 38 of 1954, s.
+9. 18.
+(1) (a) Subject to the provisions of paragraph (b) of this section skins of indigenous fauna taken in the State are charged with payment of royalty at the rates prescribed by the regulations, which rates may be uniform or vary according to the kind of fauna from which the skin is taken, unless by the regulations the skin is exempt from payment of royalty.